Marko-zu/tabular-playground/binary_classification _of_machine_failures/README.md

 ### Phase 3: Predictive Modeling

-Development and implementation of a **Logistic Regression model** to predict the probability machine failure.
+Development and implementation of a **Logistic Regression model** to predict the probability of machine failure.

 ## Setting Up the Environment